-Karnataka is a beautiful state on the south eastern coast of India.
-Blessed with stunning landscape, the state is also known for its beautiful culture, and cuisine.
+Karnataka is a beautiful state on the southeastern coast of India.
+Blessed with stunning landscapes, the state is known for its beautiful culture and cuisine.
 The culinary culture of Karnataka is mostly influenced by its neighbouring states like Tamil Nadu, Andhra Pradesh, Kerala and Maharashtra, yet it has managed to carve its own identity and popularity.

-Being a vast state with a good mix of people of communities coming from different states, the flavours of food of Karnataka change from one region to another.
-While the coastal areas like Mangalore and Uttara Canara are known for their tangy curries, south Karnataka is popular for its different types of Bath (mixed rice).
-The north Karnataka food is much spicier than other parts of the state.
+Being a vast state with a good mix of people and communities coming from different states, the flavours of the food of Karnataka change from one region to another.
+While coastal areas like Mangalore and Uttara Canara are known for their tangy curries, south Karnataka is popular for its different types of Bath (mixed rice).
+The food in north Karnataka is much spicier than in other parts of the state.

 If you are a foodie, you may inevitably be keen to taste the Karnataka famous food, but even if you are not, you must try these mouth-watering Karnataka delicacies.